moadams847/Regression-Analysis-of-the-Impact-of-Illiteracy-and-Income-on-Murder/README.md

 ## Motivation

-I took up this project to strengthen my understanding of simple linear regression
+I took up this project to strengthen my understanding of simple linear regression.

 ## Installation